davidleacock/smart-home-service/README.md

 `SetTemperatureSettings(min: Int, max: Int)` </p>

-## In Progress: REST endpoint for Home commands <p>
-Whereas for Device-level events (~~Add~~/Update) will be coming through kafka, the commands that are at the level of the Home will come through REST.
-The user can create a SmartHome, Add Devices and set parameters (min/max temp, etc). ~~I also think I may move the AddDevice command to be at the home-level and simply just device changes come through kafka.~~

 ## Experiment with Outbox pattern to build read model <p>
 Originally I thought about just creating some database triggers to determine if changes have been made to the Write database and the project that out to build the read model but as I did some research on this I saw that the `Outbox Pattern` was seen as a good way to accomplish this so I'd like to experiment with that first.
 I will need to update the diagram